AntoineAllioux/thesis-public/README.md

 ## Notes

-This is a preliminary version of my PhD thesis missing the acknowledgements
+This is a preliminary version of my PhD thesis missing the acknowledgements.